undergroundwires/privacy.sexy/docs/desktop-vs-web-features.md

 The desktop version uses native dialogs, offering more features and reliability compared to the browser's file system dialogs.
 These native dialogs provide a more integrated and user-friendly experience, aligning with the operating system's standard interface and functionalities.

+### Secure script execution/storage

+**Integrity checks:**

+The desktop version of privacy.sexy implements robust integrity checks for both script execution and storage.
+Featuring tamper protection, the application actively verifies the integrity of script files before executing or saving them.
+If the actual contents of a script file do not align with the expected contents, the application refuses to execute or save the script.
+This proactive approach ensures only unaltered and verified scripts undergo processing, thereby enhancing both security and reliability.
+Due to browser constraints, this feature is absent in the web version.

+**Error handling:**

+In scenarios where script execution or storage encounters failure, the desktop application initiates automated troubleshooting and self-healing processes.
+It also guides users through potential issues with filesystem or third-party software, such as antivirus interventions.
+Specifically, the application is capable of identifying when antivirus software blocks or removes a script, providing users with tailored error messages and detailed resolution steps.
+This level of proactive error handling and user guidance enhances the application's security and reliability, offering a feature not achievable in the web version due to browser limitations.